wso2/docs-is/en/docs/learn/configuring-multi-tenancy.md

     - `Password:` alex123

 Note the relevant tenant domain appended to the user name of each user.
-You have successfully configured two separate tenants for PickupEats and PickupTaxis with shared access to the user portal.
+You have successfully configured two separate tenants for PickupEats and PickupTaxis with shared access to the my account.